ibm-cloud-architecture/eda-rt-inventory-gitops/README.md

 ## Scenario presentation

 This scenario implements a simple real-time inventory management solution based on some real life MVPs we developed in 2020.
+For a full explanation of the use case and scenario demo go to [this chapter](https://ibm-cloud-architecture.github.io/refarch-eda/scenarios/realtime-inventory/#use-case-overview) in EDA reference architecture.

-Stores are sending their sale transactions to a central messaging platform, based on queues or Kafka topics.
+Stores are sending their sale transactions to a central messaging platform, based on IBM MQ queues and Kafka topics.

 As illustrated by the following figure, we are using Kafka / Event Streams to support the events pub/sub and the need to have aggregators to compute store inventory and item cross stores inventory.
-The following figure illustrates the expected
+The following figure illustrates the expected components deployed by this GitOps:
-components:

 ![](./docs/images/mq-es-demo.png)